Rogue One: A Star Wars Story Movie Review

 If you've seen the other Star Wars films, then you pretty much tell what's coming, especially toward the end.
 If you are new to the series and know nothing about Star Wars, then you'll find the film shocking and emotional.
 For the true fans, it's hard to get emotional during this film because the ultimate outcome is obvious.
 That's not to say the film is bad in any way because it's extraordinary.
 You still cared about the characters and the film was still remarkably well done, especially the battle sequences.

 Tony Gilroy was one of the main writers of the film, which was a huge help.
 If you don't know, Mr. Gilroy wrote the first four Bourne films.
 If that's not reason enough to see Rogue One, I don't know what is.

 The acting was wonderful.
 Felicity Jones, Alan Tudyk, and Donnie Yen were the shining stars of the film.
 The actors worked so well together and had such a great chemistry with one another that it's almost a shame this is a "one shot" film, meaning it will not have its own sequel seeing as how A New Hope picks up immediately where this one leaves off.

 Overall, I was thoroughly impressed and entertained.
 I recommend this to all fans, new and old alike.
-I give the film a 3.5 out of 4.
-It would have been more, but I didn't like the fact that the iconic title crawl with the Main Theme in the background was not included.
+I give the film a 4 out of 4.
+I didn't like the fact that the iconic title crawl with the Main Theme in the background was not included.
 That may be because this was not an official "Episode" like the other films, but honestly that's what makes Star Wars special and unique to its fans.
+I'm not going to count off for it though because in the grand scheme of things, it's a small flaw.
 Other than that, the film was perfect.

 © 2016 Alec Zander